eirurie/grystical/README.md

-she suck on my grysticles
+she suck on my grysticles (modpack for grystical minecraft server)